It’s Blooming at These 7 Beautiful Gardens in Victoria, BC!

 Enjoy the cherry blossoms and tulips in spring, walk under the rose arch in summer and experience the red and gold colors of the Japanese garden in fall.

-These famous gardens in Canada are even beautiful in winter!
+These famous gardens in Victoria, BC, are even beautiful in winter!

 Beautiful light displays, greenery and even a skating rink are installed for the Christmas season.